christoofar/safexz/README.md

 ## compatibility with older platforms
 `liblzma` is still one of the best compression algorithms for compacting data.
 It has backportage to even OS/2 Warp from the mid-1990s and there is an implementation for nearly every 32-bit-or-better processor.

-As Go itself is much newer, I am to maintain compatibility `$TODO: backportage tests :-)`.
+As Go itself is much newer, I should be able to maintain compatibility back to `$TODO: backportage tests :-)`.

 ## xz backdoor
 Late March 2024 [CVE-2024-3094](https://research.swtch.com/xz-timeline) was issued against the `liblzma` compression library for a [supply chain attack](https://www.crowdstrike.com/cybersecurity-101/cyberattacks/supply-chain-attacks/).
 That episode began with the attacker gaining maintainer role on the FOSS project in a 2 year campaign in inject a highly-complicated and stealty [backdoor](https://en.wikipedia.org/wiki/Backdoor_(computing)) into the software by injecting its own pre-compiled and ready-to-be-linked `.o` file into the build stream.